Collection of Personal Information

 - Publicly Available - Publicly available information from government records.

 - Deidentified or Aggregate information – “Deidentified Information” means information that cannot reasonably identify, relate to, describe, be capable of being associated with, or be linked, directly or indirectly, to a particular individual, and for which FMAdata has implemented technical safeguards and business processes that prohibit reidentification of the individual.
 “Aggregate Information” means information that relates to a group or category of individuals, from which individual identities have been removed, that is not linked or reasonably linkable to any individual or household, including via a device.

 We obtain the categories of personal information listed above on or through our Data Platform from the following categories of sources:

 - Personal Information You Provide.
 FMAdata collects personal information when you voluntarily submit it to us.
 For example, we may collect or receive personal information from Users if a User creates a User account; edits registration information; signs up to receive promotional communications; uses or accesses a service or content available through the Data Platform; participates in one of our surveys; posts a review; submits a request to our customer service team; interacts with our social media pages; or otherwise interact with us through the Data Platform.

 - Automatically Collected Personal Information.
-FMAdata indirectly collects other information from you automatically through the Data Platform.
+FMAdata, our service providers, and our advertising partners (such as Google) may indirectly collect other information from you automatically through the Data Platform.
 For example, we receive personal information from Users when a User visits and navigates our Data Platform on any device.
 FMAdata collects some personal information automatically using Cookies or other online tracking technologies.

 - Personal Information Obtained from Third Parties.
 FMAdata may obtain or receive personal information about you from other third party sources.
 For example, we receive personal information from our business partners, or companies that provide personal information to supplement what we already know about Users.